Martha Desmond

 Martha J. Desmond

-Appointment: Regents Professor
+Appointment: Interim Department Head and Regents Professor

 Email: mdesmond@nmsu.edu